arunaengine/presentations/src/k8s_mortality.md

 ### The Art of Pod Placement

-While resource management controls how much of the cluster your workloads can consume, affinity rules control where these workloads run.
-These placement strategies are crucial for both performance and reliability.
-Let's explore how to use node affinity and pod anti-affinity to implement sophisticated scheduling strategies.
+Resource management is all about controlling how much of the cluster your workloads can use, while affinity rules are about where these workloads run.
+These placement strategies are really important for performance and reliability.
+Let's look at how to use node affinity and pod anti-affinity to create some pretty sophisticated scheduling strategies.

 #### Node Affinity: Choosing the Right Neighborhood

-Node affinity is like choosing the right neighborhood for your home.
+Node affinity is like choosing the right neighbourhood for your home.
 Sometimes you want to live near specific amenities, and sometimes you want to avoid certain areas altogether.
 In Kubernetes terms, this means selecting nodes with specific characteristics for your workloads.

-Consider a machine learning workload that requires GPU acceleration.
+Take a machine learning workload that requires GPU acceleration.
 Rather than hoping it lands on the right node, we can explicitly specify this requirement:

 ```yaml
 apiVersion: v1